Category Archive: Product Information

 What Is Mylar and Why Is It Used for Nameplates?

-Mylar is a flexible material known for its transparency, tensile strength, dimensional and chemical stability, reflectivity, gas-blocking properties and ability to resist heat.
-Also referred to as biaxially-oriented polyethylene terephthalate (BoPET), mylar is made of stretched polyethylene terephthalate (PET) and is a member of the polyester film family.
-Mylar was developed in the 1950s and is a registered trademark of the DuPont-Teijin Corporation.
+Mylar started in the 1950s and is a registered trademark of the DuPont-Teijin Corporation.
 Some people use the word “mylar” generically to refer to polyester or plastic sheeting.
 In its proper form, mylar comes in polyester sheets or rolls, containing either a brite chrome, brushed chrome, clear typeable or white finish.
-At American Nameplate, we use mylar in several different applications.

-What Is Mylar Used For?
+What Is Mylar Used for?

 • Lamination: Mylar provides a unique protective coating when adhered to various materials.